alphagov/notifications-python-client/README.md

 * `email`
 * `sms`

-`status` is optional - it can be one of
+`status` is optional - it can be one of:

 * `sending`
 *`delivered`